canonical/lxd/doc/image-handling.md

 It's possible to spawn remote instances using local images or local instances using remote images.
 In such cases, the image may be cached on the target LXD.

+## Sources
+LXD supports importing images from three different sources:

+ - Remote image server (LXD or simplestreams)
+ - Direct pushing of the image files
+ - File on a remote web server

+### Remote image server (LXD or simplestreams)
+This is the most common source of images and the only one of the three options which is supported directly at instance creation time.

+With this option, an image server is provided to the target LXD server along with any needed certificate to validate it (only HTTPS is supported).

+The image itself is then selected either by its fingerprint (SHA256) or one of its aliases.

+From a CLI point of view, this is what's done behind those common actions:

+ - lxc launch ubuntu:20.04 u1
+ - lxc launch images:centos/8 c1
+ - lxc launch my-server:SHA256 a1
+ - lxc image copy images:gentoo local: --copy-aliases --auto-update

+In the cases of `ubuntu` and `images` above, those remotes use simplestreams as a read-only image server protocol and select images by one of their aliases.

+The `my-server` remote there is another LXD server and in that example selects an image based on its fingerprint.

+### Direct pushing of the image files
+This is mostly useful for airgaped environments where images cannot be directly retrieved from an external server.

+In such a scenario, image files can be downloaded on another system using:

+ - lxc image export ubuntu:20.04

+Then transferred to the target system and manually imported into the local image store with:

+ - lxc image import META ROOTFS --alias ubuntu-20.04

+`lxc image import` supports both unified images (single file) and split images (two files) with the example above using the latter.

+### File on a remote web server
+As an alternative to running a full image server only to distribute a single image to users, LXD also supports importing images by URL.

+There are a few limitations to that method though:

+ - Only unified (single file) images are supported
+ - Additional http headers must be returned by the remote server

+LXD will set the following headers when querying the server:

+ - `LXD-Server-Architectures` to a comma separate list of architectures the client supports
+ - `LXD-Server-Version` to the version of LXD in use

+And expects `LXD-Image-Hash` and `LXD-Image-URL` to be set by the remote server.
+The former being the SHA256 of the image being downloaded and the latter the URL to download the image from.

+This allows for reasonably complex image servers to be implemented using only a basic web server with support for custom headers.

+On the client side, this is used with:

+`lxc image import URL --alias some-name`

 ## Caching
 When spawning an instance from a remote image, the remote image is